Santa Pudenziana: Historicity

 The Basilica of Santa Pudenziana is recognized as the eldest historical place of Christian worship in Rome.
-It was erected over a 2nd-century house, probably during the reign of Pope Pius I in A.D.
-140–55, re-using part of a Roman thermæ bath facility, still visible in the structure of the apse.
+It was erected over a 2nd-century house, probably during the reign of Pope Pius I in 140–55, re-using part of a Roman thermae bath facility, still visible in the structure of the apse.

 The structure was the official residence of the Roman Pontiff until in 313 A. D. when the reigning Emperor Constantine the Great offered the Lateran Palace in its stead along with the official legalization of Christianity within the Roman Empire.

 In the fourth century, during the Pontificate of Pope Siricius, the building was transformed into a Christian basilica.
 In the acts of the synod of year 499, the building bore the insignia De Titulus Pudentis, indicating that the administration of the Holy Sacraments was permitted at the site.